 What are the steps to social selling?
 Here’s a quick example:

 - Jane is head of sales for a company that sells business consulting to professional services firms.
 She knows that firms buy from her business when they face significant changes — like sudden expansion or contraction, a merger, or consolidation.

 - Jane sets up a series of ongoing searches for trigger phrases in social media.
 She follows key target companies on LinkedIn, looks for new job postings, and keeps up with breaking news.
 She also comments on industry blogs whenever he has insight to offer.
 Jane is far more likely to be in the right place at the right time when a sales opportunity does come up.
 Even better, she’s already hooked into the conversation and demonstrating value — a huge head start over her competitors.
 It doesn’t take her long to set up those searches and offer up those first few words of wisdom.
-She’s able to get started in social selling in no time, leaving him free to spend the evening with his family.
+She’s able to get started in social selling in no time, leaving her free to spend the evening with her family.

 To share advice from the Salesforce Quotable Podcast guest Rich Stone, “The golden rule of selling is just as important via social; always provide value before you ask for value.”

 How to use social to build relationships with prospects and potential customers

 You may be pitching the best product or service around, but that’s no guarantee you’ll win the business.
 Sales success depends on insight and — even harder to quantify — empathy.
 That’s why every good salesperson researches their prospects prior to making contact.

 Before social media, this could be tough.
 The best a salesperson could do was check out the company’s website, wade through the annual report, and check for mentions on trade websites.
 Salespeople often felt like they were merely skimming the surface — with little hope of gaining the deep insight into a prospect’s needs that it takes to really tailor a pitch.

 Today’s socially savvy salesperson can dive much deeper.
 With relatively little effort, you can discover: